aurelia-contrib/aurelia-getting-started/guides/how-to-use-cli-to-develop-plugin.md

 ### 6. (recommended) npm scripts to support publishing

-For instance, for bare minium, you can add following to `package.json`.
+For instance, for bare minimum, you can add following to `package.json`.

 ```js
 {